Data

 deg (int) – data polynomial degree

-noise_width (float) – half witdth of data random noise
+noise_width (float) – half width of data random noise

 seed (int) – random state seed